 This was our response:-

-“When you rent out your property short term it is now compulsory to register your property at the Tourist office, this is called a Tourism licence, and it takes about three months to get the registration number by post in this area.
+“When you rent out your property short term it is now compulsory to register your property at the Tourist office, this is called a Tourism licence.
 We can advise the cost of this.

 A form must be filed at the tourist office which deals with this (ours is in Alicante City), then the client must register at the police station to get a user and password to enter the data (name and passport) for every guest they have at the property.
 We can help you with the whole process, to get the plaque and the access codes at the Police station

 Please note that a Declaration of Second Occupation is required.
 The Habitation certificate should have been delivered by the builder when a property was purchased, or when you bought the property if a resale (certainly nowadays this always happens).
 It is valid for 10 years, but sometimes it is issued some years after the house is sold.
 If a client cannot find it or if it is expired a new one is necessary.
 We can quote for the cost of the full process, with Town hall taxes and VAT included, and for the tourism licence.

 An architect has to visit the house to take pictures and measurements to make the plans.
 We then send a form to sign and send back to us by registered post, because an original signature is required.